Delta CEO: 'We still haven't seen the bottom' - KVIA

 Delta CEO: ‘We still haven’t seen the bottom’

-Delta Air Lines expects revenue over the next three months to be down 90%, with no end of the industry’s troubles site.
+Delta Air Lines expects revenue over the next three months to be down 90%, with no end of the industry’s troubles in sight.

 “Even as Delta is burning more than $60 million in cash every day, we know we still haven’t seen the bottom,” said CEO Ed Bastian warned employees that Friday.
 He said April’s schedule will be down “at least 80% smaller than originally planned, with 115,000 flights canceled.”